 A rental contract is a written legal agreement between two or more persons or entities.
 It establishes a clear relationship between the property owner and the renter and creates a legal obligation for both parties.
 A contract should consist of four elements namely the offer, acceptance, consideration, and mutuality.

 An analysis of Census Bureau housing data by Pew Research Center revealed that in 2006, more households are renting than at any point in 50 years in the United States alone.
-In fact, 36.6% of households are renting their home.
+36.6% of households are renting their home.
 With the rise of rental business over the past few years, it is important to secure a legal document that would set forth the rights and responsibilities of both parties.
 Listed below are five easy ways to write a rental contract.

 Whether you are writing a car rental contract, room rental contract, house rental contract, or equipment agreement bear in mind that you are drafting a legal document that would outline the legal rights and responsibilities of both parties.
 Before you start defining the parties involved and writing the terms of the rental contract, you first need to format and organize your document for formality’s sake.
 Provide headings for the different sections of your contract.
 However, to make your contract-writing a whole lot easier, you can download ready-made rental contract templates on this page.